thekawsarhossain/React-Native-Recap/Readme.md

 ### Styles

 In React native for styles we dont need to specify the px it will auto do that based on mobile screen

+### Loading

+as default loading component we can use `ActivityIndicator` can also set colors and all

+### Error

+To display error message we can display in as usuall way also we can use packages like: [React Native Flash Message](https://www.npmjs.com/package/react-native-flash-message)